alexandradecarvalho/web-technologies-intro/responsive-web-design/responsive-web-design.md

 #### 2. Why proportional layouts are essential for responsive designs

 When a viewport falls between two fixed-width sizes of our media queries, the design might require horizontal scrolling.
-We want a fluid design, that flexes and adapts proportionally to any viewport size, not only the few ones specified in a media query. blem with the media queries shown above is that they cover a very narrow spectrum of viewports.
-Media queries work when there is a specific target device.
-They make the design be static until a size "break point" is reached, at which point the design "snaps" to the new styles.
-We need a more fluid layout than this.
+We want a fluid design, that flexes and adapts proportionally to any viewport size, not only the few ones specified in a media query.